• Skincare

 Luxury beauty * Self care * Sustainability

-You are here: Home / Product reviews / The Beauty Gypsy review: Michelle Pfeiffer’s Henry Rose perfumes
+You are here: Home / Product reviews / The Beauty Gypsy review: Michelle Pfeiffer’s perfume reviews (yes, that’s Henry Rose!)

-The Beauty Gypsy review: Michelle Pfeiffer’s Henry Rose perfumes
+The Beauty Gypsy review: Michelle Pfeiffer’s perfume reviews (yes, that’s Henry Rose!)

 A smoky, slightly resinous fragrance, swirling with a dash of darkness, enveloped in an icy white fog.